RobertLucey/via-app/README.md

 Use a mount for the phone if you can for bikes.

-## Requirements

-- Must not have any power saving enabled on your phone.
-If there is power saving it means the gps can't be updated when the phone is asleep
-	- TODO find out if optimized and warn before starting services

 ## Features

 - Cuts off the first and last x minutes (configurable) from your ride so nobody knows where you're coming and going to by sharing your ride info